parasecurity/gnort_2.9.20/demo/README.md

 Execution time (usecs): 1051

 It is noted that google, github and spotify patterns are matched with the input packets and the script prints in the console the header and contents of the packet.
+Detailed:

+<protocol> <source ip> <destination ip> <source port> <destination port> <payload>